MySQL uses metadata locking to manage concurrent access to

 The lock duration from the metadata lock subsystem.
 The value is one of

-TRANSACTIONvalues are for locks that are released at statement or transaction end, respectively.
+TRANSACTIONvalues signify locks that are released implicitly at statement or transaction end, respectively.
 The

-EXPLICITvalue is for locks that survive statement or transaction end and are released explicitly, such as global locks acquired with
+EXPLICITvalue signifies locks that survive statement or transaction end and are released by explicit action, such as global locks acquired with

 FLUSH TABLES WITH READ LOCK.